Sonya Renee Taylor

 Sonya Renee Taylor is a New York Times best-selling author, activist, thought leader, spoken word artist, and founder of The Body is Not An Apology global movement.
 Taylor's work focuses on body liberation, racial justice, and transformational change using her framework of radical self-love.
-Her website describes her as "one of many midwives for the new world."
 The author of seven books, Taylor's other projects include the popular "What's Up, Y'all?" video series and the reparations-inspired Buy Back Black Debt initiative, which in October 2020 cleared over half a million dollars in Black-held debt.
 She is a Black queer woman who also holds the identities fat, cisgender, and neurodivergent.

-Her pronouns are she/her.
+Education

+Taylor holds a B.A. in Sociology from Hampton University and an M.S.A. in Organizational Management from Trinity Washington University.

 The Body Is Not An Apology

-This movement is about fostering "global, radical, unapologetic self love which translates to radical human love and action in service toward a more just, equitable and compassionate world".
-It strives to reduce violence against people who have been marginalized and had violence perpetuated against them, including "...racist violence including lynching, slavery, holocausts, and internment camps...LGBTQIA people being assaulted, murdered and driven to suicide regularly...rape and sexual assault...the bombing of abortion clinics and the murder of physicians supporting women's rights to autonomy over their own bodies...involuntary sterilization of people with disabilities...debilitating shame that people around the world live with as a result of the psychological attacks our social and media machines wage against us, ending in bulimia and anorexia, addiction, stigma, racism, homophobia, ableism, sizeism, ageism, transphobia, mass self-hatred, and senseless violence as a result of body hatred."
-The movement has also come out with the RUHCUS Project (Radically Unapologetic Healing Challenge 4 Us), an exercise that takes place over 30 days aimed at helping people in their goal of body empowerment.
-The medium that their movement uses to get their message out is Facebook, Tumblr, and their website.
-These sites are all very accessible to a wide audience, including those with vision impairments.
-All of their posts include captions describing the picture so someone using narration technology would still be able to get a similar experience to other people using the sites.
-Their posts are also about a large variety of subjects, with topics like weight/size, disability, sexuality, gender, mental health, race, aging, rad parents, men, global, intersections, and "H", a section that stands for "handle that", a more radically inclusive version of the phrase "man up."
+Active from 2012 to 2023, first as a Facebook page and then as a website, digital article library, and book, this movement fostered a "global, radical, unapologetic self love which translates to radical human love and action in service toward a more just, equitable and compassionate world".
+It strove to reduce violence against people who have been marginalized and have had violence perpetuated against them, including "racist violence including lynching, slavery, holocausts, and internment camps...
+LGBTQIA people being assaulted, murdered and driven to suicide regularly... rape and sexual assault... the bombing of abortion clinics and the murder of physicians supporting women's rights to autonomy over their own bodies... involuntary sterilization of people with disabilities... [and] debilitating shame that people around the world live with as a result of the psychological attacks our social and media machines wage against us, ending in bulimia and anorexia, addiction, stigma, racism, homophobia, ableism, sizeism, ageism, transphobia, mass self-hatred, and senseless violence as a result of body hatred."

+In her 2018 book The Body Is Not an Apology: The Power of Radical Self-Love, Taylor uses the framework of the Three Peaces to advocate for liberation from body shame.
+The Three Peaces are Peace with Not Understanding, Peace with Difference, and Peace with Your Body.
+Taylor argues that the work of radical self-love is to remember our innate worthiness and divinity we possessed at birth before systems of oppression stripped that knowledge from us and replaced it with body shame and self-hatred.
+She writes, "I have never seen a toddler lament the size of their thighs or the squishiness of their bellies.
+Children do not arrive here ashamed of their race, gender, age, or disabilities.
+Have you ever seen an infant realize they have feet?
+Talk about wonder!
+That is what an unobstructed relationship with our bodies looks like."